-In the Proof-of-concept phase, startups allocate significant resources to develop a capabilities demonstration.
+In the Proof-of-concept phase, vision engineering startups allocate significant resources to develop a capabilities demonstration.
 For startups focused on understanding 3D medical images, there are two primary approaches to consider.

-The first approach involves building the graphical interface and algorithmic engine from the ground up, utilizing available packages for rendering, display, and algorithmic components.
+The first approach to the proof of concept for a vision engineering project involves building the graphical interface and algorithmic engine from the ground up, utilizing available packages for rendering, display, and algorithmic components.
 This route allows for a fresh and customized design of the user interface and user experience (UI/UX).

 Alternatively, the PoC team may opt to commence with an existing software platform featuring a robust 3D visualization engine.
 The chosen platform should support the integration of incremental algorithms and additional features.